 Hosting a Game of Thrones Dinner Party

-This year to celebrate my husbands birthday we hosted a dinner party with some of our friends that love the Game of Thrones as much as we do.
+This year to celebrate my husbands birthday by Hosting a Game of Thrones Dinner Party with some of our friends that love the Game of Thrones as much as we do.

 THE WHITE WALKERS